-A basic guide for business owners and others who think they may want publicity.
-This is an updated version of a story originally posted in 2008.
+A guide for business owners and others who want publicity.
+This is an updated version of a story first posted in 2008.

 If you have a product or service to sell, you want the greatest number of potential customers to hear about it.

-While word-of-mouth marketing is a great jumping off point when you’re starting, eventually you’ll need to reach a wider audience.
+While word-of-mouth marketing is a great jumping off point when you’re starting, eventually you need to reach a wider audience.
 This means working with blogs, web sites, newspapers, magazines or broadcast media.

 There are two ways to get attention; advertising and publicity.
 Newcomers often confuse the two.
-That’s a mistake, they are radically different and work in parallel universes.
+That’s a mistake.
+They are different and work in parallel universes.

 Advertising is always strictly commercial.
 You buy a fixed amount of space in a printed publication or air time from a radio or TV broadcaster.
-Online advertising generally comes down to display advertising like banners and boom boxes or text ads.
-Both can appear on web sites, in electronic newsletters or even as part of an application like Gmail.
+Online advertising can be display advertising like banners and boom boxes or text ads.
+All can appear on web sites, in electronic newsletters or even as part of an app.

-When you buy advertising you provide the advertising content, or what people in the business call copy, at your cost.
+When you buy advertising you provide the content, or what advertising people call copy, at your cost.

 Use advertising professionals

 If you’ve enough budget you can hire a creative team to prepare the copy.
-This costs money, sometimes a lot of money.
-The cost is worth it if you’re running a major campaign: clued-up advertising professionals know how to press the right buttons and get results.
+This costs money, sometimes lots of money.
+The cost is worth it if you’re running a major campaign: advertising professionals know how to press the right buttons and get results.

 Advertising means you get to say where, when and how often the copy will run.
 You have complete control over the message and its delivery.
-Well up to a point; some publishers will refuse certain ads and there are laws about what you can and can’t say in an advertisement.
+Well up to a point; some publishers will refuse certain ads and there are laws about what you can and can’t say.

 Cost per reader, viewer, listener

-Advertising prices depend on the number of readers, listeners or viewers the media delivers.
-Experienced advertising buyers think in terms of CPM: the cost of reaching one thousand people.
+Advertising costs depend on audience size: the number of readers, listeners or viewers the media delivers.
+Experienced advertising buyers think about CPM: the cost of reaching one thousand people.

 Publicity isn’t for control freaks

-In contrast, you have almost no control over publicity.
-Editors, journalists, photographers and other media professionals make all the important decisions – they won’t consult with you.
-They may choose to listen to you or read your material, they may not.
+You have little control over publicity.
+Editors, journalists, photographers and other media professionals make all the important decisions — they won’t consult you.
+They may listen to you or read your material, they may not.

-In principle it all depends on your message’s newsworthiness.
-If your story strikes a chord, they’ll take notice.
+In principle it depends on your message’s newsworthiness.
+If your story strikes a chord, they’ll listen.